pyscaffold/pyscaffold/docs/features.rst

     twine upload dist/*

 For this to work, you have to first register a PyPI_ account.
-If you just wanna test, please be kind and `use TestPyPI`_ before uploading to PyPI_.
+If you just want to test, please be kind and `use TestPyPI`_ before uploading to PyPI_.

 .. warning::
     Be aware that the usage of ``python setup.py upload`` for PyPI_ uploads